Loyalty marketing and price cannibalization

 Here are four observations that I have noticed with loyalty marketing

-) Since the economic incentive of most rewards programs is small, few customers are going to go well out of their way to take advantage of a rewards program.
-The main benefit is the information that the retailer gets on their customers.
+) Since the economic incentive of most rewards programs is small, few customers will go well out of their way to take advantage of a rewards program.
+The main benefit is the information that the retailer gets from their customers.
 The information benefits are estimated at 1% of sales so almost all rewards programs work on 1% of sales.
 This is the retail benchmark.
 It is not as many think the increase in sales as such.

 ) Most loyalty programs in my experience end out being taken up by people that were going to buy anyway at full price so offering people in the shop already discounts is very dubious.
-What you want is a loyalty program that will bring them to your shop.
+You want a loyalty program to bring them to your shop.

 ) Many successful retailers like ALDI do not have a loyalty program.
 Conversely, Coles and Woolworths are more successful and they do have such programs.